-It has a hooked beak and massive talons that are dangerous in a fight.
+It might not be the most dangerous animal in Costa Rica, but it has a hooked beak and massive talons that are dangerous in a fight.
 Its talons are as big as the claws of a full-grown bear.
 It uses them to repeatedly stabbing its prey.
 Its legs are also very powerful and can get as thick as the wrist of an adult human.

 Biodiversity of Corcovado National Park